Deep Dive into Single Stage Object Detection

 Date : 06/28/2024

-Explore the evolution of object detection, from R-CNN's groundbreaking innovations to the speed of modern YOLO and SSD models.
-Learn how these advances are shaping real-time applications.
+Explore the evolution of single stage object detection, from R-CNN innovations to modern YOLO and SSD models.

 Amey Patil